 RobotC, Robot Do: Programming Lego Robots With A Text Based Language

 The course involves learning a version of the C programming language with robotics applications using LEGO Mindstorms.
-Students are taught programming structures and syntax in addition to learning how to incorporate sensors such as: ultrasonic, light, color, and sound.
+Students are taught programming structures and syntax, in addition to learning how to incorporate sensors, such as ultrasonic, light, color, and sound sensors.
 All of the "labs" are autonomous; once the student presses the go button, then the robot relies strictly on sensory feedback to accomplish its tasks.
-Last year, the final challenge involved a life-size version of Mario Kart where teams of students would compete in a light-hearted competition around the racetrack.
+Last year, the final challenge involved a life-size version of Mario Kart where teams of students competed in a light-hearted competition around the racetrack.
 One edge of the table was wrapped in white duct tape and the other edge in black duct tape.
-Students programmed their robots to turn one direction if white was detected and the other direction for black; thereby staying on the table.
-Also, 2 sound sensors were mounted on each robot to teach the students about differentials in the application of sound localization.
+Students programmed their robots to turn one direction if white was detected and the other direction for black, thereby staying on the table.
+Also, two sound sensors were mounted on each robot to teach the students about differentials in the application of sound localization.

 Sample activities students will design and program:

-A parallel-parking robot
+- A parallel-parking robot

 - A line-following robot

-A dancing robot that can respond to the music being played
+- A dancing robot that can respond to the music being played

 Students in this course will learn:

-Early expertise in a programming language that is almost identical to programming languages used in industrial and academic realms.
+- Early expertise in a programming language that is almost identical to programming languages used in industrial and academic realms.

-Problem solving skills.
+- Problem solving skills.

-An appreciation and understanding of engineering systems that combine computers and mechanics.
+- An appreciation and understanding of engineering systems that combine computers and mechanics.

-Hands-on experience with feedback and closed-loop control problems.
+- Hands-on experience with feedback and closed-loop control problems.

-A feeling of accomplishment engineering a robot to do what they want it to do.
+- A feeling of accomplishment engineering a robot to do what they want it to do.

-And, of course, fun times with science and engineering.
+- And, of course, fun times with science and engineering.

-*Please note: This course has a Supplemental Fee of $250.00.
+*Please note: This course has a Supplemental Fee of $150.00.